 This is part 2 of the Travel BC Guide for a 21-day epic BC road trip from Vancouver to Jasper, Banff and Okanagan wine country.
 It will help you continue on one of the most scenic adventures of a lifetime.

 Please check each area carefully for the latest COVID-19 opening dates and restrictions due to the coronavirus.
 Check here for information on Parks Canada safe openings.
+Reservations for the National Parks is delayed until at least April.

 If you are planning to camp in British Columbia, download The Visitors Guide to BC Provincial Parks Camping during COVID-19.